 Obviously, energy efficiency was an important aspect of the remodel, especially considering the location.

-Upfront costs for new materials and construction can easily be recouped via energy savings in a few years, especially for homes located in areas with drastic climate such as deserts.
+Upfront costs for new materials and construction can easily be recouped via energy savings in a few years, especially for homes located in areas with a drastic climate such as deserts.

 Advantages of Installing a Pitched Roof

 This mobile home had a pitched roof but it was a very low pitch which is typical for older manufactured homes.

 Raising the pitch on a manufactured home’s roof is a smart choice for a few reasons.
 On the blog roofcalc.net they state the pros and cons of a pitched roof (though they call it a gabled roof):

 Pros: Gable roofs will easily shed water and snow, provide more space for an attic or vaulted ceilings and allow more ventilation.
 Their simple design make it easy to build them and cheaper than more complex designs.